Avoxel284/barbara/README.md

 <img src="./images/Banner.png">

+## WORK IN PROGRESS!

+Library is nowhere near finished!
+Please do not use.

 ## Backstory

 In the past, I coded a Discord bot named norikobot which used [play-dl](https://github.com/play-dl/play-dl).
 However, while play-dl was a great library for streaming music, it was archived and is no longer maintained.
 Thus, I created the Barbara Music module.
 Barbara Music was also a good opportunity for me to properly learn TypeScript.